-Breakfast, Lunch & Dinner are served at an open air restaurant and offer something for every guest.
-Breakfast consists of fresh local fruits, breads, cheeses, ham, eggs, cakes, coffee, milk and tea.
-Lunch and Dinner are served buffet style and include pasta dishes, fish, meat, potatoes, vegetables and salad as main courses and ice-cream, cake and fruits for desert.
+Breakfast, Lunch & Dinner is served at an open-air restaurant and offers something for every guest.
+Breakfast consists of fresh local fruits, bread, cheeses, ham, eggs, cakes, coffee, milk, and tea.
+Lunch and Dinner are served buffet style and include pasta dishes, fish, meat, potatoes, vegetables, and salad as main courses and ice-cream, cake, and fruits for dessert.

 Activities at the Lodge